-The webinar includes four presentations
+The webinar included four presentations

 - FinnGen Update and Data Access Solutions, Mark Daly